graeme-j/DataProducts/index.md

 ## Description

 This app displays the past 2.5 years of exchange rates to the Canadian dollar from the Euro, Great Britain Pound and US dollar as shown here.
+R Markdown code showing calculations can be found on [Github] (https://github.com/graeme-j/DataProducts/tree/gh-pages)

 ![plot of chunk unnamed-chunk-2](assets/fig/unnamed-chunk-2-1.png)